floragunncom/search-guard-docs/_content/_docs_installation/installation.md

 ## Adding the TLS configuration

 The bare minimum Search Guard configuration consists of the TLS settings on transport layer and at least one admin certificate for initializing the Search Guard index.
-This is configured in elasticsearch.yml, all paths to certificates must be specified relative to the Elasticsearch `config` directory:
+This is configured in elasticsearch.yml, all paths to certificates must be specified relative to the OpenSearch/Elasticsearch `config` directory:

 ```yaml
 searchguard.ssl.transport.pemcert_filepath: <path_to_node_certificate>